powerd6/infra/bootstrapping.md

     terragrunt run-all apply
     ```

-    This step should work.
-If it fails, the error message will tell you why.
+    This step should work and show no changes.
+If it does, then you are done!
-    Most likely, a variable that is required is not setup correctly.